-- (4) There shall be no new tilling of new soil within seventy-five (75) feet, horizontal distance, from streams and one hundred fifty (150) feet, horizontal distance, from the normal high water line of all other water bodies or the upland edge of a wetland.
-Operations in existence on the effective date of this Ordinance and not in conformance with this provision may be maintained. - (5) Newly established livestock grazing areas for more than two (2) horses, donkeys, mules or cattle, collectively, and more than six (6) other animals shall not be permitted within one hundred fifty (150) feet, horizontal distance, of the normal high-water line of Biscay, McCurdy, Pemaquid or Webber Ponds and the waterways that flow between them; nor within seventy-five (75) feet, horizontal distance, of the normal high-water line of all other water bodies and wetlands.
-Livestock grazing associated with ongoing farm activities, and which are not in conformance with the above setback provisions may continue, provided that such grazing is conducted in accordance with a Conservation Plan that has been filed with the Planning Board.
+- (4) There shall be no new tilling of new soil within seventy-five (75) feet, horizontal distance, from streams and tributary streams, and one hundred fifty (150) feet, horizontal distance, from the normal high water line of all other water bodies or the upland edge of a wetland.
+Operations in existence on the effective date of this Ordinance and not in conformance with this provision may be maintained. - (5) Newly established livestock grazing areas shall not be permitted within one hundred fifty (150) feet, horizontal distance, of the normal high-water line of a water body or wetland; nor within seventy-five (75) feet, horizontal distance, of the normal high-water line of a stream or tributary stream.
+Livestock grazing associated with ongoing farm activities, and which are not in conformance with the above setback provisions may continue, provided that such grazing is conducted in accordance with a Conservation Plan that has been prepared in consultation with the local Soil and Water Conservation District and filed with the Planning Board.